 - Issuing a regulation to shorten the time for transmission of contributions to the plan

 - Launching an education campaign to inform retirement plan participants about their rights and ways to protect their pensions

-Through the 3rd quarter of FY 2012, EBSA investigators closed 239 civil cases with employee contributions returned to plans.
-Those cases totaled over $3 million in participant contribution recoveries.
+Through the 2nd quarter of FY 2013, EBSA investigators had 171 civil cases with employee contributions returned to plans.
+Those cases totaled over $4 million in participant contribution recoveries.